Ed O'Callaghan: Sarah Palin "truth squad"

-In 2008, O'Callaghan joined became a lawyer for the presidential campaign of Republican John McCain.
+In 2008, O'Callaghan became a lawyer for the presidential campaign of Republican John McCain.
 He co-led what the Anchorage Daily News called "a cadre of high-powered operatives" described by McCain's campaign as a "truth squad" to field questions about and defend attacks against his running mate, vice-presidential candidate Sarah Palin, the governor of Alaska.
 His two co-leaders were Karl Rove protégée Brian Jones, and Washington lawyer Mark Paoletta.
 Paoletta, Jones, and O'Callaghan were "tasked specifically with responding to the sort of viral attacks that have been popping up about Palin's background and record in Alaska...
 The public face for this pushback, though, will be woman Republican politicians, a 'truth squad' team designed to highlight attacks on Palin and draw sympathy to her side."
 Paoletta and Jones were volunteers while O'Callaghan was on staff.

 O'Callaghan was sent to Alaska to handle "legal issues that are affecting the political dynamic of the campaign," according to Taylor Griffin, a former Treasury Department official in the Bush administration.
 Newsweek described O'Callaghan's role as "helping to direct an aggressive legal strategy aimed at shutting down a pre-election ethics investigation" into Palin."
 Working with Palin's attorney Thomas Van Flein, O'Callaghan worked to block the investigation, telling reporters, "There was no Ethics Act violation and there is no need to go forward with this."

 The Alaska Personnel Board concluded that Palin did not violate the Alaska Executive Ethics Act by trying to get her brother-in-law fired.
-Alaska Personnel Board investigations are normally secret, but the three-member board chose to release its report one day before the Presidential election.
+Alaska Personnel Board investigations are normally secret, but the three-member board chose to release its report one day before the presidential election.